QafooLabs/QafooLabsNoFrameworkBundle/README.md

 When returning an array or view model from your controller, JMS Serializer can pick it up, when ``$request->getRequestFormat()`` returns `json` or `xml`.

+## Convert Exceptions

+Usually the libraries you are using or your own code throw exceptions that can be turned into HTTP errors other than the 500 server error.
+To prevent having to do this in the controller over and over again you can configure to convert those exceptions in a listener:

+    qafoo_labs_framework_extra:
+        convert_exceptions:
+            Doctrine\ORM\EntityNotFoundException: Symfony\Component\HttpKernel\Exception\NotFoundHttpException

+If you don't define conversions the listener is not registered.
+If an exception is converted the original exception will specifically logged before conversion.
+That means when an exception occurs it will be logged twice.